 Higher than average complaint ratio with the NAIC

 Relies on discussion with the agent

-- AIG got dismal ratings for customer service in J.D.
-Power’s 2019 Life Insurance Study.
+- AIG got below average ratings for customer service in J.D.
+Power’s 2020 Life Insurance Study.

 - AIG’s variable universal life policies offer more than 40 different investment options.